Hard Refresh in Chrome Browser on Different Operating Systems

 - Press

-to open Developer Tools. - Right-click the Refresh button next to the address bar.
+Command + Option + Ito open Developer Tools. - Right-click the Refresh button next to the address bar.

 - Select

-Empty Cache and Hard Reload
+Empty Cache and Hard Reload.

 Using the Menu